Skip to content

 💬 From Chris's Classroom

 Sedimentary rock formation is one of those topics that can sound abstract until you do the layered jar demo.
-I take a tall clear jar and have the kids dump in spoonfuls of different colored sand, gravel, and crushed shells, one at a time.
-We talk through what each layer represents and write the timeline on the side of the jar (this layer is from 100 years ago, this one is from 1,000 years ago, this one is from a million years ago).
-Then I press my hand down on the top layer and remind them that real rocks have a million layers all squeezing the bottom layers together.
-The kids can SEE the stripes.
-Now when I show them a piece of real sandstone or limestone with visible bands, they're like, "oh, that's just our jar."
-For fossil fuels, I drop a leaf and a small plastic bug between two layers and bury them.
+If I were teaching this, I'd grab a tall clear jar and have kids dump in spoonfuls of different colored sand, gravel, and crushed shells, one at a time.
+Talk through what each layer represents and write the timeline on the side of the jar (this layer is from 100 years ago, this one is from 1,000 years ago, this one is from a million years ago).
+Then press your hand down on the top layer and remind them that real rocks have a million layers all squeezing the bottom layers together.
+Kids can SEE the stripes.
+Now when you show them a piece of real sandstone or limestone with visible bands, they're like, "oh, that's just our jar."
+For fossil fuels, drop a leaf and a small plastic bug between two layers and bury them.
 The mental link from "buried plant" to "coal" gets so much easier when they've watched it happen, even if it's faked.

 ⚠️ Misconceptions Your Students May Have